 - At 24 hours: 8% to 25%

-Some testing centers only measure only 24 hours.
+Some testing centers measure only at 24 hours.
 Values may vary depending on the amount of iodine in your diet.
 Normal value ranges may vary slightly among different labs.
 Talk to your provider about the meaning of your specific test results.

 What Abnormal Results Mean